mwadman/mwadman.github.io/_posts/2018-11-18-OpenStack-Lab-Network-Switch-Base.markdown

 ### Installing packages

-The first thing listed is installation of packages.
+The first thing listed is the installation of packages.
 Cumulus runs on top of Debian Jessie and uses "apt" as its' package manager, so we'll use the `apt` Ansible module for this step.

 With the `apt` module, I like to start with a base state of declaring the name of each package and then the state that I want Ansible to keep it at.